 As we said, there’s no simple answer to the question which is better – the pension or the Lifetime ISA.
 It’s perhaps timely to remember that, the Lifetime ISA was introduced to complement pension investments, rather than to replace them.

 As with all investing, your capital is at risk.
-Tax rules may change in the future.
-ISA and pension rules apply.
+A pension may not be right for everyone and tax rules may change in the future.
+If you are unsure if a pension is right for you, please seek financial advice.

 A Lifetime ISA may not be right for everyone.
 You must be 18–39 years old to open a Lifetime ISA.
 If you need to withdraw the money before you’re 60, and it’s not for the purchase of a first home up to £450,000, or a terminal illness, you’ll pay a 25% government penalty (the withdrawal penalty will be temporarily reduced from 25% to 20% from 6 March 2020 till 5 April 2021 due to coronavirus).
 So, you may get back less than you put in.